 How do I avoid boredom during the week?

-Prepare ingredients/dishes that provide variety.
+Prepare an array of protein, sides, and elixirs that provide variety.
 You want to be able to repurpose your ingredients so you are not having the same thing for every meal.
 Prep ingredients that will go together in multiple different ways.
 This is exactly why I do not prep full meals.
-Instead, explore different recipes and make different dishes/ingredients, sides, and sauces.
+Instead, I explore different ingredients, sides, and sauces.
 For example, I would prep some quinoa, bolognese, roasted brussels sprouts, potato noodles, an easy pesto sauce, and seared pork chops.
 With this spread, I am able to get two to three different meals out of it.
 I can make a bowl with pork chops, quinoa, roasted brussels sprouts, and finish with pesto or chimichurri sauce.
 I can also just have a bowl of potato noodles and bolognese sauce.
 Or toss the potato noodles with some pesto, and add some roasted sprouts and finish with pork chops.
 So, from one prep day, you are able to create three different meals and you are not bored.

 Which storage containers do you recommend?